 We are a global distributor to the oil and gas and industrial markets with a legacy of over 150 years.
 We operate primarily under the DistributionNOW and Wilson Export brands.
-Through our network of approximately 300 locations and approximately 4,500 employees worldwide, we stock and sell a comprehensive offering of energy products as well as an extensive selection of products for industrial applications.
+Through our network of approximately 275 locations and approximately 4,500 employees worldwide, we stock and sell a comprehensive offering of energy products as well as an extensive selection of products for industrial applications.
 Our energy product offering is consumed throughout all sectors of the oil and gas industry - from upstream drilling and completion, exploration and production ("E&P"), midstream infrastructure development to downstream petroleum refining - as well as in other industries, such as chemical processing, mining, utilities and industrial manufacturing operations.
-The industrial distribution end markets include manufacturing, aerospace, automotive, refineries and engineering and construction.
-We also provide supply chain management solutions to drilling contractors, E&P operators, midstream operators and downstream energy and industrial manufacturing companies around the world.
+The industrial distribution end markets include manufacturing, aerospace, automotive, refineries and engineering and construction firms.
+We also provide supply chain and materials management solutions to the same markets where we sell products.

 Our global product offering includes consumable maintenance, repair and operating ("MRO") supplies, pipe, valves, fittings, flanges, gaskets, fasteners, electrical, instrumentation, artificial lift, pumping solutions, valve actuation and modular process, measurement and control equipment.
-We also offer warehouse and inventory management solutions as part of a comprehensive supply chain and materials management offering.
-Through focused effort, we have developed expertise in providing application systems and parts integration, optimization solutions and after-sales support.
+We also offer warehouse and inventory management solutions as part of our supply chain and materials management offering.
+We have developed expertise in providing application systems, work processes, parts integration, optimization solutions and after-sales support.

-Our solutions can include outsourcing the functions of procurement, inventory and warehouse management, logistics, point of issue technology, project management, business process and performance metrics reporting.
+Our solutions include outsourcing the functions of procurement, inventory and warehouse management, logistics, point of issue technology, project management, business process and performance metrics reporting.
 These solutions allow us to leverage the infrastructure of our SAPTM Enterprise Resource Planning ("ERP") system and other technologies to streamline our customers' purchasing process, from requisition to procurement to payment, by digitally managing workflow, improving approval routing and providing robust reporting functionality.

-We support land and offshore operations for all the major oil and gas producing regions around the world through our comprehensive network of locations.
+We support land and offshore operations for all the major oil and gas producing regions around the world through our network of locations.
 Our key markets, beyond North America, include Latin America, the North Sea, the Middle East, Asia Pacific and the Former Soviet Union ("FSU").
 Products sold through our locations support greenfield expansion upstream capital projects, midstream infrastructure and transmission and MRO consumables used in day-to-day production.
 We provide downstream energy and industrial products for petroleum refining, chemical processing, LNG terminals, power generation utilities and industrial manufacturing operations and customer on-site locations.

 We stock or sell more than 300,000 stock keeping units ("SKUs") through our branch network.
 Our supplier network consists of thousands of vendors in approximately 40 countries.
 From our operations in over 20 countries we sell to customers operating in approximately 80 countries.
-The supplies and equipment stocked by each of our branches is customized to meet varied and changing local customer demands.
+The supplies and equipment stocked by each of our branches are customized to meet varied and changing local customer demands.
 The breadth and scale of our offering enhances our value proposition to our customers, suppliers and shareholders.

 We employ advanced information technologies, including a common ERP platform across most of our business, to provide complete procurement, materials management and logistics coordination to our customers around the globe.
-Having a common ERP platform allows immediate visibility into the Company's financials and operations worldwide, enhancing decision making and efficiency.
+Having a common ERP platform allows immediate visibility into the Company's inventory assets, operations and financials worldwide, enhancing decision making and efficiency.

-Demand for our products is driven primarily by the level of oil and gas drilling, servicing and production, transmission, refining and petrochemical and industrial manufacturing activities.
-It is also influenced by the global economy in general and by government policies.
+Demand for our products is driven primarily by the level of oil and gas drilling, completions, servicing, production, transmission, refining and petrochemical and industrial manufacturing activities.
+It is also influenced by the global supply and demand for energy, the economy in general and geopolitics.
 Several factors drive spending, such as investment in energy infrastructure, the North American conventional and shale plays, market expectations of future developments in the oil, natural gas, liquids, refined products, petrochemical, plant maintenance and other industrial, manufacturing and energy sectors.